 The loud flat-bottomed airboats that ride over water and swamp are unlike any other boat ride you’ll take.
 Invented by Alexander Graham Bell airboats first came to Florida in the 1920s and have been a classic tourist experience ever since.
 Airboat tours take you into roadless areas to see wildlife but a big part of the experience is the wind noise and thrilling speed.
 There are no airboat roads in Everglades National Park but there are plenty of options throughout South and Central Florida.
 With so many airboat tours out there you should consult tourist offices near where you are staying for suggestions.
 Two long-time airboat operators are Cooperstown Airboats (in business since 1945) on the Tamiami Trail near the Shark Valley entrance to Everglades National Park and AirBoat Rides at Midway (operating since the 1930s) east of Orlando in Christmas.
 Rates range from $20 to $40 for adults.

 A few more ideas: A list of 10 boat tours doesn’t begin to cover all the possibilities so here are a few more ideas:

 - Glass-bottom boat tours let you see coral reefs at John Pennekamp Coral Reef State Park in Key Largo without getting wet.

 - The oldest glass-bottom boat tour in Florida is at Silver Spring in Ocala.
-Once a private attraction, the spring and the boat tour are about to absorbed into Silver River State Park.
-Silver Spring was one of Florida’s original attractions.
+Once a private attraction the spring and the boat tour are now part of Silver Springs State Park.
+Silver Springs was one of Florida’s original attractions.

 - The Jungle Queen Riverboat cruise in Fort Lauderdale has been showing visitors the sites along the New River for more than 50 years.